 CPU: AMD A8-5600K APU with Radeon(tm) HD Graphics

-#3 Updated by Borys Jurgiel about 1 year ago
+#3 Updated by Borys Jurgiel over 4 years ago

 - Assignee set to Borys Jurgiel

 Yeah, I don't like the watchdog too - it makes a lot of buzz and sometimes blames wrong plugins.
 However, improving it is another topic.

 Your error message means that the MetaSearch plugin is enabled and QGIS tries to load it every time.
 Its checkbox in the Plugin manager may be unchecked because of the failed load, but it's still saved in QGIS settings as enabled.
 So please try to check the checkbox in Plugin Manager and then disable it back, explicitly telling QGIS to not load it next time.
 It should help.